Austinuc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 |Filename   |Description   |
 --- | ---
-0-hello_world | Prints "Hello, World", followed by a new line to the standard output

-1-confused_smiley | Displays a confused smiley "(Ôo)'
+0-hello_world | Prints "Hello, World", followed by a new line to the standard output 1-confused_smiley | Displays a confused smiley "(Ôo)' 2-hellofile | Displays the content of the /etc/passwd file